 Palma de Mallorca 39°33’N 2°38’E

 The four main Balearic Islands – Mallorca, Ibiza, Menorca and Formentera – are situated in the Mediterranean and are the most attractive natural cruising areas of Spain.
 These islands are some of the Mediterranean’s prime transatlantic yacht transport destinations.
+Would you like to visit a prime destination?
+Take a look at our sailing schedules above!

 Nature has been generous to the Balearic Islands by creating many natural harbors, secluded coves and pretty anchorages.
 There is a lot to see both inland as well as in the ports along the coast.
 This region features a rich culture where the relaxed Spanish way of life still can be sampled in the many waterfront bars and restaurants.
 In addition to sailing there are many sporting opportunities such as golf, tennis, diving and horse riding.